HDFGroup/hsds/docs/kubernetes_install_azure.md

 5. From hsds directory, build docker image:  `bash build.sh`
 6. Tag the docker image using the ACR scheme: <br>`docker tag hdfgroup/hsds $ACRNAME.azurecr.io/hsds:v1`</br>  where $ACRNAME is the ACR being deployed to, and v1 is the version (update this every time you will be deploying a new version of HSDS).
 7. Login to the Azure container registry (ACR): <br>`az acr login --name $ACRNAME`</br>
-8. You may also need to login into ACR from docker as follows: <br>Get the ACR admin credentials: `az acr credential show -n ACRNAME`</br>docker login with those credentials: `docker login ACRNAME -u xxx -p xxx`
+8. You may also need to login into ACR from docker as follows: <br>Get the ACR admin credentials: `az acr credential show -n $ACRNAME`</br>docker login with those credentials: `docker login $ACRNAME -u xxx -p xxx`
 9. Push the image to Azure ACR: `docker push $ACRNAME.azurecr.io/hsds:v1`
 <br>**Note:** Use all lowercase ACRNAME in these commands if your actual ACRNAME includes uppercase characters</br>